kulhanek/metanfs4-build/README.md

 # metanfs4-build
 Utilities for testing and buliding of the [MetaNF4](https://github.com/kulhanek/metanfs4) package.
 The package is employed for mounting NFS4 storages of MetaCentrum National Grid and CESNET on clusters of NCBR and CEITEC, Masaryk University.

-MetaNFS4 main functionality is:
+MetaNFS4 main features:
-* deamon creating local accounts on the fly from recieved
+* deamon creating local accounts for proper visualization of NFS4 file/directory owners and groups and providing feadback to own nfsidmapper and nsswitch
-* nfsidmapper
+* nfsidmapper interacting with the daemon
-* nsswitch
+* nsswitch interacting with the daemon

 ## Testing Mode
 Typical procedure is: